December 4, 2025 — Trump administration news, scrutiny over strikes on alleged drug boats | CNN Politics

 The US Department of State headquarters in the Harry S. Truman Federal Building on July 11.

-Two unions have filed an emergency request for a temporary restraining order to halt the State Department’s plans to lay off more than 250 foreign service and civil service workers on Friday.
+US District Judge Susan Illston has granted two unions’ emergency request for a temporary restraining order halting the State Department’s plans to lay off more than 250 foreign service and civil service workers on Friday.

 The action is in violation of the short-term funding plan that Congress approved last month to reopen the federal government after a record-long shutdown, according to a supplemental complaint filed yesterday by the American Federation of Government Employees and the American Foreign Service Association.
 One measure barred the Trump administration from implementing any reductions-in-force, or RIFs, through the end of January.